DaanAcohen/ShowOrchestration/README.md

 ## Introduction

 This is a project to show Kubernetes orchestration.
 Kubernetes is an orchestrator.
-If you just want to run microservice applications in a docker container, you do not need it.
-Just docker will help you.
-For example to run this hello world like app, build the image, run the app and do a request with your favorite browser.
+If you just want to run microservice applications in a docker container, you do not need it but if you continue reading you will find out why you probably do need it anyway.

 ## Just Docker, No Kubernetes

+Just docker will help you if you do not want orchestration.
+Just build the image, run the app and do a request with your favorite browser.

 This is what you can do.
 I assume you have docker and git installed on your local machine.